-- Students enrolled in Tuition Fund courses and/or Educational Extension Fund courses carrying 12 semester hours or more in total will be classified as full-time students for general fee purposes. - 2.
-Waivers: - a.
+- a.
 Complete a waiver of tuition for a dependent child of a person missing in action or former prisoner of war. - b.
 See Waiver of Tuition for Veterans, page 21. - c.
 The application fee and all general fees, except applicable Mandatory Usage Fees, shall be waived for any Connecticut resident 62 years of age or older who has been accepted for admission.
 Tuition shall be waived for any Connecticut resident 62 years of age or older who has been accepted for admission, provided at the end of the regular registration period, there is space available in the course in which the person intends to enroll.
 The requirements for eligibility under this provision shall include the presentation of appropriate evidence of age. - d.
-Tuition may be waived or remitted by the President, or his/her designated appointee, for any in-state student who demonstrates substantial financial need and who is enrolled on a full-time or part-time basis in a degree or certificate program or a pre-college remedial program. - e.
-Tuition shall be waived for any student attending the Connecticut State Police Academy who is enrolled in a law enforcement program at the Academy which is offered in coordination with a community college which accredits courses taken in the program.
+Tuition may be waived or remitted by the CEO, or his/her designated appointee, for any in-state student who demonstrates substantial financial need and who is enrolled on a fulltime or part-time basis in a degree or certificate program or a pre-college remedial program. - Tuition shall be waived for any student attending the Connecticut State Police Academy who is enrolled in a law enforcement program at the

+Academy which is offered in coordination with a community college which accredits courses taken in the program.
 This waiver applies only to courses taken at the Connecticut State Police Academy and not to course work required for a degree taken at the College.

 - f.
 Tuition fees of any eligible member of the Connecticut Army or Air National Guard shall be waived.
 To be eligible for such waiver, a member of the Connecticut Army or Air National Guard must (1) be a resident of Connecticut, (2) present certification by the Adjutant General or his or her designee as a member in good standing of the Guard, and (3) be enrolled or accepted for admission to a community college on a full-time or part-time basis in a degree granting program.
 The tuition waiver shall be reduced by the amount of any educational reimbursement received from an employer. - g.
-The community college presidents are authorized to waive the student activity fee only for students enrolled in Tuition Fund financed courses offered at off-campus locations. - h.
+The community college CEOs are authorized to waive the student activity fee only for students enrolled in Tuition Fund financed courses offered at off-campus locations. - h.
 Tuition is waived for any Connecticut resident who is a dependent child or surviving spouse of a specified terrorist victim, as defined in section 1 of Public Act No. 02-126, who was a resident of Connecticut.